sderaps/DMM/README.md

 UPDATE 9/14/24 dmm2.wfs was updated to show noticifation bubble on bottom of watch face, without covering Timestamp.

 Testing
-* I have tested the WatchFaceStudio_1.7.9.exe beta, and it allow more editing possibilities, but is not backward compatible with WatchfaceStudio 1.6.10.
+* I have tested the WatchFaceStudio_1.7.9.exe beta, and it allow more editing possibilities, but is not backward compatible so once you save the watch face in WatchFaceStudio_1.7.9.exe program, you can no longer edit watch face with WatchFaceStudio_1.6.10.exe

 * I will now be able to edit my watch faces and improve them.
-But don't know if that will limit wear devices.
+But don't know if that will limit older wear devices.

 Here is the Download Link to Watch Face Studio: https://developer.samsung.com/watch-face-studio/download.html